-If there is an increase in the number of market makers or electronic communication networks ("ECNs") that determine they do enough order routing traffic to justify setting up a proprietary network for their traffic, Nasdaq may be forced to reduce its fees further or risk losing its share of the order routing business.
-In addition, certain system providers link many Nasdaq market makers in The Nasdaq Stock Market.
+If there is an increase in the number of market makers or electronic communication networks ("ECNs") that determine they do enough order routing traffic to justify setting up a proprietary network for their traffic, Nasdaq may be forced to reduce its fees further or risk losing its share of the order routing or execution business.
+In addition, certain system providers link many market makers in The Nasdaq Stock Market.
 These systems may be able to increase the number of orders executed through their systems versus the Nasdaq systems.
-A reduction in the order routing business could have an adverse effect on Nasdaq's business, financial condition, and operating results.
+A reduction in the order routing or execution business could have an adverse effect on Nasdaq's business, financial condition, and operating results.

 The traditional products and services offered by markets are being unbundled.
 Historically, Nasdaq has provided listings, execution services, information services, and regulatory services to the investing public.
 Currently, there are many competitors operating in the execution services market.
 Nasdaq has not historically implemented pricing strategies that isolate its various businesses.
 Due to competition in the execution services business, as well as Nasdaq's past practice of bundling products and services, it is uncertain whether Nasdaq will be able to compete successfully in this business.
-Further more, Nasdaq faces multiple pricing constraints, including in particular, regulatory constraints that may prevent it from competing effectively in certain markets.
+Furthermore, Nasdaq faces multiple pricing constraints, including in particular, regulatory constraints that may prevent it from competing effectively in certain markets.

-Substantial competition could reduce Nasdaq's issuer services revenues.
+Substantial competition could reduce Nasdaq's Corporate Client Group services revenues.

 The Nasdaq Stock Market faces competition for listings from other primary exchanges, especially from the NYSE.
 In addition to competition for initial listings, The Nasdaq Stock Market also competes with the NYSE to maintain listings.
-In the past, a number of issuers listed on The Nasdaq Stock Market have left The Nasdaq Stock Market for the NYSE each year.
-The largest 50 Nasdaq-listed issuers (based on U.S. market value) accounted for approximately 43.0% of total dollar volume traded on The Nasdaq Stock Market for the nine months ended September 30, 2001.
-Therefore, the loss of one or more of these issuers would result in a significant decrease in revenues from Nasdaq's issuer services.
+In the past, a number of issuers listed on The Nasdaq Stock Market have left for the NYSE each year.
+The largest 50 Nasdaq-listed issuers (based on U.S. market value) accounted for approximately 43% of total dollar volume traded on The Nasdaq Stock Market for the nine months ended September 30, 2001.
+Therefore, the loss of one or more of these issuers would result in a significant decrease in revenues from Nasdaq's Corporate Client Group services.

-ECNs do not currently provide listing venues, although such

-systems can register as an exchange and compete with traditional exchanges and The Nasdaq Stock Market for the execution and market data business.
-At least two ECNs have applied to become registered as a national securities exchange.
+ECNs do not currently provide listing venues, although such systems can register as an exchange and compete with traditional exchanges and The Nasdaq Stock Market for the execution and market data business.
+At least two ECNs (Pacific/Archipalego and Island) have applied to become registered as a national securities exchange and in October 2001, the SEC approved Pacific/Archipalego's proposal to establish the Archipalego Exchange as an equities trading facility of the Pacific Exchange.
 If these new exchanges are successful in attracting trading volume and do not continue to use Nasdaq transaction systems, traditional listings will become less profitable to Nasdaq as they will not provide corresponding revenue from trade executions and the sale of market data.
 In addition, if ECNs become exchanges, they may enter the competition for issuer listings.
 There can be no assurances that Nasdaq will be able to maintain or increase its listing revenues.
 The reduction in initial listings or the loss of a top issuer could have an adverse effect on Nasdaq's business, financial condition, and operating results.